FILE: <bc-46.htm> GENERAL INDEX [Navigate

 biases operate in opposite directions, but their relative magnitude is not

-& Metcalf (1970) studied the susceptibility to carbaryl, finding that
+easily determined.
+Brattsten & Metcalf (1970) studied the susceptibility to

-some pests were very tolerant (e.g., formicid ants).
-However, median LD50
+carbaryl, finding that some pests were very tolerant (e.g., formicid ants).

-significantly between five pests.
-Surveys of studies which compared the LC50
+did not differ significantly between five pests.
+Surveys of studies, which

-or LD50 values within natural enemy/pest complexes also do not
+compared the LC50 or LD50 values within natural enemy/pest complexes, also do

 susceptible to pesticides than are their prey or hosts (Croft & Brown